habedi/cogitator/docs/api/strategies/sc_cot.md

 # Self-Consistency Prompting

-Implementation of the self-consistency prompting strategy from [this paper](https://arxiv.org/abs/2003.04933).
+An implementation of the self-consistency prompting strategy from [this paper](https://arxiv.org/abs/2003.04933).

 ::: cogitator.strategies.sc_cot.SelfConsistency
     options: